Infini-gram mini: Exact n-gram Search at the Internet Scale with FM-Index: Background: FM-index

 \paragraph{Burrows-Wheeler transform (BWT).} BWT \citep{Burrows1994ABL} rearranges the string $T$ (with termination symbol \$) into a reversible permutation $L$ that clusters repeated symbols.
 The BWT is defined as a string $L$ where $L[i]=T[\mathit{SA}[i]-1]$ if $SA[i]>0$, or $L[i]=\$$ otherwise.
 Intuitively, $L$ is the concatenation of the symbol preceding each suffix when the suffixes are sorted in the SA order (see \autoref{fig:fm-index}).

-A key property of BWT is the Last-to-First (LF) mapping, which maps the $i$th occurrence of a symbol $c$ in $L$ to the $i$th occurrence of it in $T$.
+A key property of BWT is the Last-to-First (LF) mapping, which maps the $i$th occurrence of a symbol $c$ in $L$ to the $i$th occurrence of it in $F$, where $F[i]=T[\mathit{SA[i]}]$.
 The LF mapping is defined as $\mathit{LF}(i)=C[c]+\text{rank}(c, i)$, where $C[c]$ is the number of symbols in $L$ lexicographically smaller than $c$, and $\text{rank}(c,i)$ counts the occurrences of $c$ in $L[0...i]$.
 This property allows us to traverse the string in reverse order, which is essential for finding patterns in and reconstructing (part of) the string $T$ from the index.

 \paragraph{Huffman-shaped wavelet trees.} Given the BWT $L$ and the sampled SA, we can reconstruct the original string $T$ from these data structures so we don't need to store $T$.
 However, $L$ still takes as much storage as $T$.
 To further compress $L$, a wavelet tree is used to represent $L$ by hierarchically partitioning the alphabet.
 In the wavelet tree, each leaf node represents a symbol in the alphabet, and each non-leaf node stores a bitvector marking whether the symbol at each position of $L$ belongs to the left or right subtree.
 A Huffman-shaped wavelet tree \citep{Makine2005huff} optimizes the hierarchy by grouping and coding symbols based on their frequencies in $L$.
-Storing it costs $(nH_0+2\sigma\log n)$ bits, where $\sigma$ is the alphabet size, and $H_0$ is the zeroth-order entropy of $L$ and $H_0 \approx 0.26 \log_2{\sigma}$ in our experiments with natural language text; this is smaller than storing $L$ directly, which is $n \log_2{\sigma}$ bits.
+Storing it costs $(nH_0+2\sigma\log n)$ bits, where $\sigma$ is the alphabet size, and $H_0$ is the zeroth-order entropy\footnote{zeroth-order entropy measures the unigram probability distribution of individual symbols (i.e. UTF-8 characters).} of $L$ and $H_0 \approx 0.26 \log_2{\sigma}$ in our experiments with natural language text; this is smaller than storing $L$ directly, which is $n \log_2{\sigma}$ bits.
 Besides compression, the tree can efficiently support two operations crucial to LF mapping: $\text{rank}(c, \ell)$ counts the number of occurrences of a character $c$ in $L[0...\ell-1]$, and $\text{select}(c, m)$ finds the position of the $m$th occurrence of $c$ in $L$.
 Both operations have a time complexity of $O(H_0)$.

 \paragraph{Inverse suffix array.} To allow reconstructing part of the original string $T$ from any given position, FM-index also stores a sampled version of the inverse suffix array $\mathit{ISA}$. $\mathit{ISA}$ is the inverse of the permutation specified in $\mathit{SA}$ and is defined as $\mathit{ISA}[j]=i$ if $\mathit{SA}[i]=j$.
 When reconstructing $T$ from a given position, $\mathit{ISA}$ is used to identify the corresponding rank in the suffix array to start reconstruction.
 In FM-index, we can use a different sampling rate for $\mathit{ISA}$, storing only every $b$th entry, where $b$ can be larger than $a$ as $\mathit{ISA}$ is used less.